mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 ### Customize Upsert and Delete functions

-If you want, you can replace both `upsertSV` and `fullDeleteSV` with your own custom functions to perform those operations.
+If you want, you can replace both `upsertSV` and `deleteSV` with your own custom functions to perform those operations.

 These functions represents the last step of the creation (or deletion) of a Single View, in which the Single View collection is actually modified.